Find Your Perfect Concealer Shade

 Like using a green primer for redness or rosacea, we can use color theory to our advantage with concealers.
 On the color wheel (view how makeup and color theory work), the colors across from each other on the spectrum are opposites, so they cancel each other out when used for color-correction.
 Red is the opposite of green, orange is the opposite of blue, and yellow is the opposite of purple.

 To neutralize purplish dark circles, choose a yellow or orange-yellow-based concealer.
-Fair skin tones, which are prone to more of a green-based undereye discoloration, can use a mauve-rose corrector.
+Fair skin tones, which are prone to more of a green-based undereye discoloration, can use a pink corrector.
 For sun spots or freckles, choose a peachy apricot, and for redness or blemishes, a green or yellow should do the trick.

 Finally, remember: concealer isn’t a magic wand.
 The right shade and corrector can go a long way toward mitigating discoloration, but don’t expect Photoshop results.
 It’s still just makeup, and sometimes less really is more.